hubleto/developer/book/content/pages/tutorial/add-first-model.md

 This command will re-install all apps in your project, including your new *MyApp*.

-### Add a button to your table of contacts
+## Add a button to your new addressbook

-You need to be able to navigate to your new table.
+Last step is to publish your new addressbook.
 Simply add a button in your `Dashboard.twig`:

 ```html
 <div class="mt-2">